Strengthen The Body

 There are few things worse for recovery than staying up late and sleeping in — even for an NBA player.
 If you’re recovering from illness, it’s all the more important.

 On the other hand, improving your sleep is powerful enough to be considered a “performance-enhancing drug.”

 You can take advantage of fixing your circadian rhythm — at any point on your health journey — by fixing your sleep habits.
 Don’t delay.

 Low Calories?
-Bad.
+Bad for Sleep.

 Most folks with chronic illness don’t eat enough calories to lower stress hormones and enable the body to sleep.

 This is often due to poor digestion (big meals are poorly tolerated) and restrictive diets (diverse foods are poorly tolerated).
 This is made worse by doctors and health gurus advocating extreme diets that cause people to become afraid of various foods.